Postec14Lunchdate/Lunchtime/README.md

-*Hello Post eurucamp 2014 lunch lovers!*
++Hello Post eurucamp 2014 lunch lovers!+

 The next lunchdate will be next week (13.-19.10.).
 Find discussion here: